simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 We are almost there I promise.
 The last problem we have to solve is that newer version of `jest` as well as `laravel-mix` use a newer version of `babel` that is incompatible with `vue-jest`.

-I'll make it short, there is another library for that, called `bable-bridge`.
+I'll make it short, there is another library to make them compatible called `bable-bridge`.

 See the [vue-jest docs](https://github.com/vuejs/vue-jest#usage-with-babel-7) for more information.

-Do it:
+Install it via

 ```bash
 npm install --save-dev babel-core@bridge